Ntshangase/DiceRoller-mtn-/README.md

 - To execute aim C, please navigate to models folder in your terminal then execute the command ('node win.js').

 # The aim of this application is to :
-(A) Log user information,
+- Log user information,
-(B) Roll a dice and predict which category will win the MTN Business App of the year Award 2022, (C) Create, open, and read from a textfile.
+- Roll a dice and predict which category will win the MTN Business App of the year Award 2022,
+- Create, open, and read from a textfile.

 # Learning's Diary :
 - How to create a GitHub repository then open it on VScode.